tdmckenney0/atlas/README.md

 ### Users
  - Can create multiple users.
  - Can assign a time zone, and see indicator of what time each person is at during the day.
+ - About section has full markdown support.

+## Screenshots

+You can view more screenshots at [screenshots/README.md](screenshots/README.md)
 ## Local Environment Setup

 1. `. shell-env.sh`